Poland: Russian-made missile fell on our country, killing 2

-KYIV, Ukraine (AP) — Poland said early Wednesday that a Russian-made missile fell in the eastern part of the country, killing two people in a blast that marked the first time since the invasion of Ukraine that Russian weapons came down on a NATO country.

-Ukrainian President Volodymr Zelenskyy decried the strike as “a very significant escalation” of the war.
+Three U.S. officials said preliminary assessments suggested the missile was fired by Ukrainian forces at an incoming Russian one amid the crushing salvo against Ukraine’s electrical infrastructure Tuesday.
+The officials spoke on condition of anonymity because they were not authorized to discuss the matter publicly.

+That assessment and Biden’s comments at the Group of 20 summit in Indonesia contradict information earlier Tuesday from a senior U.S. intelligence official who told the AP that Russian missiles crossed into Poland.

-Polish Prime Minister Mateusz Morawiecki said the government was investigating and raising its military preparedness.
+The Polish government said it was investigating and raising its level of military preparedness.
+Biden pledged support for Poland’s investigation.

-A statement from the Polish Foreign Ministry identified the missile as being made in Russia.
-But President Andrzej Duda was more cautious about its origin, saying that officials did not know for sure who fired it or where it was made.
-He said it was “most probably” Russian-made but that is being still verified.
+A statement from the Polish Foreign Ministry identified the weapon as being made in Russia.
+President Andrzej Duda was more cautious, saying that it was “most probably” Russian-made but that its origins were still being verified.

+“We are acting with calm," Duda said.
+“This is a difficult situation.”

+Ukraine still maintains stocks of former Soviet and Russian-made weaponry, including the S-300 air-defense missile system.

+“We offer our full support to Poland and assistance with the ongoing investigation.
+We will remain in close contacts with our partners on the next steps.
+We will stand with Ukraine as long as it takes,” she said.

+Biden, who was awakened overnight by staff with the news of the missile while attending the summit, called Duda to express his condolences.
+On Twitter, Biden promised “full U.S support for and assistance with Poland’s investigation,” and “reaffirmed the United States’ ironclad commitment to NATO.”

-Meanwhile, NATO Secretary-General Jens Stoltenberg called an emergency meeting of the alliance's envoys to discuss the events close to the Ukrainian border in Poland.
+NATO Secretary-General Jens Stoltenberg called the meeting of the alliance's envoys in Brussels.
+The U.N.
+Security Council also planned to meet Wednesday for a previously scheduled briefing on the situation in Ukraine.

-Poland’s statement did not address the circumstances of the strike, including whether it could have been a targeting error or if the missile could have been knocked off course by Ukrainian missile defenses.
+Poland’s statement did not address whether the strike could have been a targeting error or if the missile could have been knocked off course by Ukrainian defenses.

+Poland and NATO used language that suggested they were not treating the missile blast as an intentional Russian attack, at least for now.
+A NATO statement called it a “tragic incident.”

 If Russia had deliberately targeted Poland, it would risk drawing the 30-nation alliance into the conflict at a time when it is already struggling to fend off Ukrainian forces.